main.py

 - "weather_api" # Custom ID from your code

 The D2 SDK provides flexible error handling options.
-You can customize how authorization denials are handled using the on_deny
+You can customize how authorization denials are handled using the on_deny parameter:

 @d2.d2_guard("admin_only")